About Cystic Fibrosis

 Adults with cystic fibrosis have received care at UCSF for over thirty years.
 Many cystic fibrosis specialists throughout the State of California were trained by the Pulmonary Division of UCSF Department of Medicine.

 The UCSF Adult Cystic Fibrosis Program is accredited by the Cystic Fibrosis Foundation and the State of California Department of Health.
-The Adult CF Program is led by adult lung specialists in the Division of Pulmonary and Critical Care Medicine (Mary Ellen Kleinhenz, MD, and Yvonne Huang, MD).
+The Adult CF Program is led by adult lung specialists in the Division of Pulmonary and Critical Care Medicine (Mary Ellen Kleinhenz, MD).
 Individuals who are 18 years of age and older are seen, including many older individuals with CF. A team of experienced providers from nursing, nutrition, social work and respiratory therapy provide the expert care required by adults with CF in the ambulatory and inpatient settings.
 The Adult CF Care team also works closely with the pediatric CF care team at UCSF to help prepare patients for the transition from pediatric to adult CF Care.
 This integrated CF care team approach addresses and manages the needs and issues faced by CF patients and their families.

 - Adult CF Program Director: Mary Ellen Kleinhenz, MD